jfferson/worksharing_dapp/doc_search/README.md

 # doc_search

-this version is still a prototype to get started with the document search run npm install doc_search, then npm run postinstall it is ran with npm .
+this version is still a prototype it is ran with node .
 FILE SEARCH and exports the function searchFile(file, search)

 ## to-do: